 Day 2: Morning

 Lace up your comfortable shoes because you’ll be spending a lot of time on your feet today.
-First and foremost, head to the newly remodeled San Francisco Museum of Modern Art (SFMOMA).
-It’s best to start fresh here because there’s a ground to cover with 7 floors full of contemporary works.
+After a leisurely a.m., begin your explorations with a visit to the recently remodeled San Francisco Museum of Modern Art (SFMOMA), home to seven floors full of contemporary art works.
 Grab a cup of Sightglass Coffee and a pastry at the café on the third floor, which is almost entirely dedicated to photography.
-After you’ve given yourself ample time on that floor, head to the top and make your way down through German impressionism, pop art, and two sculpture terraces.
-You probably won’t be able to tackle the whole museum in one day so pick the exhibits that sound most interesting.
-But whatever you do, don’t leave without checking out Richard Serra’s Sequence sculpture near the Howard Street entrance.
-It’s a great way to cap your museum experience, wandering through the massive rusty maze and feeling like you somehow entered a forgotten canyon.Continue to 6 of 7 below.
+Peruse the displays, then continue on through everything from German impressionism to pop art, not to mention two sculpture terraces.
+It's a big place to tackle in a day, so choose the exhibits that most interest you.

 Day 2: Afternoon